yaqangela/mlip-docker-lab-f24/README.md

 - [ ] Set the command to run  server.py

 ## Deliverable 4 - Completing the Docker Compose
+### Docker Compose Overview
+Docker Compose is a tool that allows you to define and manage multi-container Docker applications.
+It uses a docker-compose.yml file to configure the application's services, networks, and volumes.
+In this lab, you'll use Docker Compose to set up two services:

+- Training Service: This service will train a machine learning model using the Iris dataset.
+- Inference Service: Once the model is trained, the inference service will load the trained model and serve predictions via a Flask API.

 Fill in the TODO sections:
 - Set the `Dockerfile.train` for the training service and Dockerfile.infer for the inference service.
 -  Use a shared volume (model_storage) to store the trained model between the services.